 Ironically or not, a tiny vegetarian eatery in Taipa Village is the biggest local producer of kombucha in Macau.
 Apart from selling their Blissful Bombooch at The Blissful Carrot, they also make it for several other properties, including luxury hotels, and at times it’s sold at city markets and festivals.
 They have a line of flavors such as pineapple lemongrass ginger, turmeric bliss, blueberry hibiscus, and others.
 Occasionally, the Blissful Carrot introduces new brews and make limited editions.
 Besides the flavor combinations that can turn you into a kombucha fan, The Blissful Carrot delivers a product that is consistent with sustainability principles.
 Blissful Bombooch is brewed with organic and fair-trade sourced teas, fresh juices, unrefined cane sugar, and artisan blended herbs.
 You can also bring in your empty kombucha bottles for recycling.
 Way to go!

 Larry is the owner of a little takeaway shop that sells fresh salads, cold-pressed juices, delicious smoothies, and overall hearty food.
 It is conveniently located in the very center of Macau, just meters away from the busy Senado Square in a narrow quiet street.
 That makes it a perfect pit spot for a quick lunch.
-Pair your healthy choice with a bottle of tangy fermented drink by Blissful Bombooch.
+Pair your healthy choice with a bottle of tangy kombucha by local favorite, Blissful Bombooch.

 Beer Pro is a shop in Fai Chi Kei focused on craft beer and cider.
 It is a paradise for those who are crazy about ales, lagers, and stouts and curious to try craft beer from around the world.
 For those who prefer virgin drinks, there is, of course, kombucha.
 Their supplier is Tabbocha and on a good day, you will find 10 types of colorful bottles in the fridge, waiting to be tasted!